Skip to content

 Walk-up Groups

 We ask that all groups book in advance.
 Due to limited same-day availability, we may not be able to accommodate a walk-up group.
-Walk-up groups are required to pay the standard group rate in order to gain entry to the museum, plus a $25 walk-up fee.
+Walk-up groups are required to pay the standard group rate in order to gain entry to the Museum, plus a $25 walk-up fee.
 No additional discounts are available for walk-up groups.

 Waitlist